 RISK MANAGEMENT PLAYBOOKS HELP COMPANIES MAKE THE RIGHT CALL

-It’s always been good business practise to ask the question "What if?".
+It’s always been good business practice to ask the question "What if?".
 When it comes to supply chain management these days, the list of possible responses to that question seems to be getting longer every day.
 Political upheaval, natural disasters, and supplier failures are just a few of the potential developments that can disrupt the continuity and profitability of daily operations.
 Such disruptions are becoming increasingly common.
 A survey of global supply chain managers by Capgemini and KRC Research found 54 percent of respondents reporting that supply chain issues have had a negative impact on their company’s revenue or profitability in the past few years.
 With supply chain management now playing a critical role in achieving the corporate mission, the stakes have never been higher.

 Until now, the standard approach for identifying and responding to “What if?” questions consisted of two major steps: conducting a risk assessment, and then creating a business continuity plan.
 Companies identified potential risks, assessed the likelihood that they would occur, and brainstormed mitigations, creating a plan of action to prevent damage and respond to disruptive events.
 This process has several drawbacks: It is not only tedious, but it also is limited by a company’s access to relevant data, and it reflects only what was true and known at the time the exercise was conducted.
 Companies using this process were not well positioned to deal with quickly changing business conditions or unforeseen developments.
 In a world where the pace of change seems to be continually speeding up, a more powerful and dynamic method of mitigating supply chain disruption was needed.